rubygarage/rubygarage.github.com/react/slides/redux.markdown

 --

-The data lifecycle in any Redux app follows these 4 steps:

---

-#### 1. You call `store.dispatch(action)`.
+### 1. You call `store.dispatch(action)`.
 An action is a plain object describing what happened.
 For example:
 ```json
 { type: 'LIKE_ARTICLE', articleId: 42 }
 { type: 'FETCH_USER_SUCCESS', response: { id: 3, name: 'Mary' } }
 { type: 'ADD_TODO', text: 'Read the Redux docs.' }
 ```

  Think of an action as a very brief snippet of news.
 “Mary liked article 42.” or “‘Read the Redux docs.' was added to the list of todos.”
 You can call `store.dispatch(action)` from anywhere in your app, including components and XHR callbacks, or even at scheduled intervals.

 --

-#### 2. The Redux store calls the reducer function you gave it.
+### 2. The Redux store calls the reducer function you gave it.

 The store will pass two arguments to the reducer: the current state tree and the action.
-For example, in the todo app, the root reducer might receive something like this:
+For example, the root reducer might receive something like this:
 ```javascript
 // The current application state (list of todos and chosen filter)
    let previousState = {